Skip to Content

 For Chicken Satay

-2. Grind spice paste ingredients in food processor.
+2. Grind the spice paste ingredients in a food processor.
 Add in a little water if needed.
-Marinate chicken pieces with spice paste for at least 12 hours, not to exceed 48.
+Marinate the chicken pieces with the spice paste mixture for at least 12 hours (not to exceed 48 hrs).

-3. Thread meat onto bamboo skewers and grill for 2-3 minutes on each side.
+3. Thread the meat onto the bamboo skewers and grill for 2-3 minutes on each side.
 Serve hot with fresh cucumber slices and onions.

 For Satay Peanut Sauce

-1. Crush peanuts coarsely with mortar and pestle or mini food processor then set aside.
+1. Crush the peanuts coarsely with a mortar and pestle or mini food processor then set aside.

-2. Chop spice paste ingredients and blend until fine.
-Heat oil and fry spice paste until aromatic.
-Add peanuts, tamarind juice, water, sugar, and sweet soy sauce, then stir thoroughly.
-Simmer in low heat and continue stirring for about 3 minutes until peanut sauce becomes smooth.
-Serve at room temperature with chicken satay.
+2. Chop the spice paste ingredients and blend until fine.
+Heat the oil and fry the spice paste mixture until it becomes aromatic.
+Add the peanuts, tamarind juice, water, sugar, and sweet soy sauce, and then stir thoroughly.
+Simmer over low heat and continue stirring for about 3 minutes until the peanut sauce becomes smooth.
+Serve at room temperature with the chicken satay.

 And voila!
-Follow the steps above and this is what you’ll wind up with.
-Love those grill marks on the chicken!
-You like my pathetic attempt at food styling with the awkwardly placed peanuts? 😆
+Follow the chicken satay recipe above and this is what you’ll wind up with.
+Don’t you just love the grill marks on those chicken skewers?

-This wasn’t included in the steps above but if you’re a fan of smokey flavor, then you can try dhungar-smoking the chicken.
-Dhungar-smoking is a quick smoke process popular in Indian Awadhi cuisine.
-It allows you to easily smoke food right on your stovetop.
+Speaking of personal preference, this wasn’t included in the recipe but Mrs Traveleater likes dhungar-smoking the grilled chicken before serving.
+Dhungar-smoking is a quick-smoke process popular in Indian Awadhi cuisine that allows you to easily add smokiness to food right on your stovetop.

 Found this article useful?
 Help us help other travelers by sharing it!